jerryfat/FIX-Gateway/README-MAVPX4.md

 Docker permission denied.

 ==============================================
-So, to run Docker commands as a non-root user, you must add your user to the docker group.
+# run Docker commands as a non-root user, you must add your user to the docker group.
 To do that, type in the following:

 $ sudo usermod -aG docker ${USER}